 I’ve learned a lot about myself these last few weeks.

-I based a lot of my self worth on what I did for my family.
+I based a lot of my self-worth on what I did for my family.
 After all, it’s my job, and like most people, doing well at my job makes me feel good about myself.
-Being unable to care for my family, or even my home, has made me feel utterly useless…and it’s been hard.
+Being unable to care for my family, or even my home, has made me feel utterly useless…, and it’s been hard.
 Normally when I feel crappy about myself I hit the road for a run or do some yoga…which I am unable to do.
 I’ve had to learn that my value as a person does not solely come from what I can do but, from who I am.

-As the last two week have passed, I’ve relied on the Cowkids more than I did last surgery.
+As the last two weeks have passed, I’ve relied on the Cowkids more than I did last surgery.
 They’ve been lending a hand with LittleMissH and helping me with chores.
 I can put laundry away but, they have to switch loads and carry the baskets for me.
 I can dust but I can’t push down with enough pressure to scrub the table.
-I can pick toys up but I can’t vacuum or push a mop.
+I can pick toys up, but I can’t vacuum or push a mop.
 I can drive but carrying heavy groceries is a no.

 Mary Poppins has been vital to our survival but even she needs a break!
 The Cowboy has washed more loads of laundry in the last few weeks than in the last decade combined.
 He learned how to empty the vacuum we received from my mother as a wedding gift, and resorted to grilled cheese sandwiches for dinner…all these things have caused him to appreciate my years of work even more than he already did.